Ashish0420/Univariate-Linear-Regression/README.md

 ## Program
 ```
 Program for Univariate linear regression using the least squares method.
-Developed by :
+Developed by :Ashish
-RegisterNumber: 21001890
+RegisterNumber: 210003740

 import numpy as np